PdIPS/CBXpy/docs/userguide/sched.rst

 Schedulers
 ==========

 Schedulers allow to update parameters of the dynamic.
-Most commonly, one wants to adjust the heat parameter :math:`\alpha` during the iteration.
+Most commonly, one may want to adjust the heat parameter :math:`\alpha` during the iteration.
-The base class is :class:`param_update cbx.scheduler.param_update` and all schedulers are derived from it.
+The base class is :class:`cbx.scheduler.param_update` and all schedulers are derived from it.

 The function that performs the update is :func:`update <cbx.scheduler.param_update.update>`.
 The scheduler accesses the parameters of the dynamic from the outside, therefore the dynamic needs to be passed to the update function.